COM file: DOS binary format

-In the original DOS 1.x API, which was a derivative of the CP/M API, program termination of a .COM file would be performed by calling the INT 20h (Terminate Program) function or else INT 21h Function 0, which served the same purpose, and the programmer also had to ensure that the code and data segment registers contained the same value at program termination to avoid a potential system crash.
+In the original DOS 1.x API, which was a derivative of the CP/M API, program termination of a COM file would be performed by calling the INT 20h (Terminate Program) function or else INT 21h Function 0, which served the same purpose, and the programmer also had to ensure that the code and data segment registers contained the same value at program termination to avoid a potential system crash.
 Although this could be used in any DOS version, Microsoft recommended the use of INT 21h Function 4Ch for program termination from DOS 2.x onward, which did not require the data and code segment to be set to the same value.

-It is possible to make a .COM file to run under both operating systems in form of a fat binary.
-There is no true compatibility at the instruction level; the instructions at the entry point are chosen to be equal in functionality but different in both operating systems, and make program execution jump to the section for the operating system in use.
-It is basically two different programs with the same functionality in a single file, preceded by code selecting the one to use.